 For a child whose brain injury means on reaching 18 years of age they do not gain mental capacity, there is no time limit for making a birth injury compensation claim.
 However, there are risks with delaying starting a claim for too long, in some cases, witnesses cannot be traced or suitable experts cannot be identified.

 Supporting you in getting the justice you deserve

 If we can help, we will talk to you about the best way forward for you, including funding options open to you.
 We are also happy to talk to you on a no-obligation basis if you already have a solicitor but would like a second opinion or you are unhappy.

 If it helps, we can meet you at home or a neutral venue regardless of where you live.
+Our birth injury solicitors are based in Birmingham, but do serve clients across the UK.
 If you choose to instruct us, you will be represented by a solicitor who will be your contact from day one, right the way through to the conclusion, keeping you updated throughout.

 Medical or clinical negligence can be a difficult thing to move on from, especially when it is not your fault - and it can be life-changing.
 You can rest assured you would be in the best possible hands.
 Whatever your case, please contact us and we will work with you to help you get the justice you deserve.

 We would like to say a huge thank you for the care, attention and professionalism that you showed us throughout his time as our solicitor.
 You were very sensitive to our needs and the dedicated support from you, and your team has helped us focus during a very protracted process, reassuring us that the right result would eventually come.Mr and Mrs R.

 Anthony Collins Solicitors provided me a very friendly and professional service.
 They were very sensitive to my feelings in dealing with the case.
 Thanks to them, we achieved a settlement out of the court, and after two years I finally feel like some justice has been achieved for my beautiful little girl.Anonymous.

 We have been recognised for the work we do